Peter Weinberg: Perella Weinberg Partners

-In 2005, after having served as chief executive of Goldman Sachs International for seven years, Weinberg decided he wanted to start a new company.
+In 2005, after having been chief executive of Goldman Sachs International for seven years, Weinberg decided he wanted to start a new company.
 Former vice chairman at Morgan Stanley, Joseph Perella, was also planning on starting a new company.
 The two connected, and they formed a partnership in 2005.
 They launched their new business in 2006.
 The company, called Perella Weinberg Partners, is an advisory and asset-management firm based in New York and London.
 It has expanded since its formation, with approximately 650 employees, approximately $13.8 billion in assets, and additional offices in Abu Dhabi, Denver, Dubai, San Francisco, Houston, Calgary, Los Angeles, Austin and Chicago.
-Weinberg currently serves as a Founding Partner and Chief Executive Officer of the firm.
+Weinberg is a founding partner and was chief executive officer of the firm.
 Since co-founding the firm in 2006, Weinberg has advised clients on over $800 billion of transactions.

 Weinberg is a frequent commentator on CNBC and Bloomberg TV and quoted expert on a range of topics, including: current trends and the future of mergers and acquisitions, shareholder activism, and financial markets and financial institutions in general.
 He is a regular Op-Ed contributor to The New York Times, The Wall Street Journal, the Financial Times, and The Sunday Times.
 He has commented on the global economy at the World Economic Forum in Davos, Switzerland.

 Boards and philanthropy

-Weinberg serves on the Boards of Overseers at Memorial Sloan Kettering Cancer Center and Columbia University Medical School.
+Weinberg is on the Boards of Overseers at Memorial Sloan Kettering Cancer Center and Columbia University Medical School.
 He is a Founding Trustee of King's Academy in Jordan.
-He also is a member of the Advisory Board of the Kravis Leadership Institute and is on the Harvard University Global Advisory Council.
+He also is a member of the advisory board of the Kravis Leadership Institute and is on the Harvard University Global Advisory Council.

 In 2013, he and his wife Deborah L. Weinberg founded the Weinberg Family Cerebral Palsy Center at Columbia University.
-He previously served on the board of Deerfield Academy and the Harvard Business School Deans Advisory Board.
+He previously was on the board of Deerfield Academy and the Harvard Business School Deans Advisory Board.

-Weinberg serves on the executive committee for the Business Higher Education Forum, a group of business leaders and university presidents working to better align higher education curriculum with workforce needs.
+Weinberg is on the executive committee for the Business Higher Education Forum, a group of business leaders and university presidents working to better align higher education curriculum with workforce needs.